Lathes.co.uk Home Page

 rotate both spindle and backgear shaft).
 On lathes like the Boxford, where the

-gears are hidden away inside, use a small torch to inspect.
+gears are hidden away inside, take a small torch to inspect.

 - engage the backgears and check for noise.
 They are never silent but should